Chloe Taylor, PhD (Philosophy), MA (Art History), BA (Art History), BA (Philosophy)

 Research

-I am in the final year of a SSHRC Insight Grant: "Intersections of Animality," which has resulted in a series of edited and co-edited volumes exploring the ways that colonialism, race, disability, madness, gender and sexuality interact with, rely on, or interlock with speciesism and constructs of animality.
+A recently completed SSHRC Insight Grant, "Intersections of Animality," resulted in a series of edited and co-edited volumes exploring the ways that colonialism, race, disability, madness, gender and sexuality interact with, rely on, or interlock with speciesism and constructs of animality.

 Teaching